It is critical that our Accident and Emergency (A&E) departments are able to help the patients who really need them.

 Many people visit A&E when they could have been seen by a different healthcare professional.
 By finding the right person to talk to, you will get the most appropriate treatment for your child.

-Before going to A&E, think about whether you should visit:
+You could also think about whether you should visit:

 - A pharmacy – this can be a quick way of accessing medical help and advice for your child as you don’t need an appointment and you can speak to your pharmacist in confidence.